By Olivia Cuccaro

 Adventure travel is moving to compete with the lavish hotel and resort experiences that have defined luxury vacations for years.
 The desire to immerse ourselves in nature and embark on outdoor pursuits has paved the way for camping trips that still maintain the comforts of a hotel.

 In California, AutoCamp is a new type of outdoor lodging that appeals to the wanderlust mindset without sacrificing deluxe accommodations.
-Featuring Airstream suites and canvas tents with interiors designed by Geremia Design, AutoCamp achieves the American camping trip feel with added amenities for a relaxing stay in Russian River or Santa Barbara.
+Designed by architecture firm, Anacapa, and Dan Weber, they feature Airstream suites and canvas tents with interiors designed by Geremia Design.
+AutoCamp achieves the American camping trip feel with added amenities for a relaxing stay in Russian River or Santa Barbara.

 In Santa Barbara, Deluxe Queen Suites 1 and 5 are housed in retro airstreams (dating back to 1972 and 1964, respectively).
 Each suite is 31 ft in length and features a private bedroom with queen-size bed and Casper mattress, lounge with pull-out bed and linens, flat-screen TV with cable, audio sound system, bathroom with deep-soaking tub, Malin + Goetz bath products and plush robes.
 A modern kitchen includes a double-burner cooktop, convection microwave, refrigerator, basic cookware, dishes and utensils.
 Outside, there’s an electric grill on the spacious patio, where you can enjoy meals alfresco or spend quiet time in Adirondack lounge chairs.
 Located off the beaten path, yet only a mile from town, discover the area’s pristine coastal landscapes on provided beach cruisers.